bafnetwork/web3ttt/content/course/03-writing-smart-contracts-solidity/index.md

         owner = _owner;
     }

+    // Events appear in logs (e.g. for debugging) and web3 applications can
+    // listen for them
+    // Indexed parameters are searchable in logs event BuyEvent(address indexed buyer, uint256 indexed tokenIndex, uint256 price);

     // Functions marked payable have access to msg.value, which is a quantity of
     // ETH tokens sent along with the function call function buy () external payable {